gibbok/notes-graphql/README.md

 > Apollo Federation is a powerful, open architecture for creating a supergraph that combines multiple GraphQL APIs:

+> Federated architecture brings different services together into one API endpoint.

 In a federated architecture, your individual GraphQL APIs are called subgraphs, and they're composed into a supergraph.
 By querying your supergraph's router, clients can fetch data from all of your subgraphs with a single request:

 The router serves as the public access point for your supergraph.
 It receives incoming GraphQL operations and intelligently routes them across your subgraphs.
 To clients, this looks exactly the same as querying any other GraphQL server—no client-side configuration is required.